webdriverio/webdriverio/CONTRIBUTING.md

     $ npm run setup-full
     ```

+    The second command does two things:

     * Bootstraps sub-projects via ```npm run bootstrap```

         Many packages depend on each other, in order to properly set up the dependency tree you need to run the [Lerna Bootstrap](https://github.com/lerna/lerna#bootstrap) command to create all necessary links.
-As this project also does some other house keeping tasks it is recommend to use the package bootstrap command:
+As this project also does some other house keeping tasks, it is recommended to use the package bootstrap command.

     * Builds all subpackages via ```npm run build```

         As the last step you need to build all sub-packages in order to resolve the internal dependencies.
-WebdriverIO uses [TypeScript](https://www.typescriptlang.org/) as compiler.
+WebdriverIO uses [TypeScript](https://www.typescriptlang.org/) as a compiler.
 We are currently transitioning to TypeScript so you will see a mixture of normal JS files and TypeScript files.

 * Run Tests to ensure that everything is set up correctly